Meet Our Staff Team

 Ed and his wife Sally moved here from central Illinois in late 2017 to serve with us.
 They are “empty nesters” with two young adult children.
-Their son Samuel and his wife Mykenzie serve with a church in Clinton, Illinois, and their daughter Anna is currently a graduate student at Portland Seminary and lives and works in Joplin, Missouri.
+Their son Samuel and his wife Mykenzie serve with a church in Clinton, Illinois, and their daughter Anna is lives and works in Joplin, Missouri.
 As one of our senior staff Ed coordinates our teaching and training opportunities for adults, as well as overseeing ministries that help provide care and nurture for folks who call BCC “home.”
-His spiritual gifts are teaching and serving, and for those who care about such things, he is a Nine on the enneagram.
+His spiritual gifts are teaching and serving, and for those who care about such things, he is a Nine on the Enneagram.
 Ed loves to be outside, fish, and hike, but he also tends to be kind of a sci-fi nerd.
 He has an almost insatiable sweet tooth and Double-Stuffed Oreos are his kryptonite.

-Terri recently accepted a promotion to become our Director of Operations.
+Terri serves as one of our senior staff, as Director of Operations and Resources.
 Terri and Matt are excited about what God is doing through the people here at BCC and in our community.
 They love being a part of a group of people who demonstrate God’s love for others in such real ways.

 Terri received her bachelor’s degree from Wright State University in social work, but has diversified her career path to include starting a lawn and landscape business with her son James.
 When Terri is not working, you can find her either playing with her granddaughter or enjoying some form of outdoor activity, water sports, camping or hiking.